Diabetes - adult

 Why Is This Important?

-In 2007, diabetes was the seventh leading cause of death in the United States.
+Diabetes is the 7th leading cause of death in the United States and in Hawai'i.
 Diabetes can have a harmful effect on most of the organ systems in the human body; it is a frequent cause of end-stage renal disease, non-traumatic lower-extremity amputation, and a leading cause of blindness among working age adults.
 Persons with diabetes are also at increased risk for ischemic heart disease, neuropathy, and stroke.
-In economic terms, the direct medical expenditure attributable to diabetes in 2007 was estimated to be $116 billion.
+Medical care costs among people with diabetes is twice as high as for people without diabetes.
+In the United States, medical costs and lost work and wages for people with diabetes total $327 billion each year.

 Definition

-The proportion of adults who have ever been told by a doctor, nurse or other health professional that they had diabetes.
+The percent of adults who have ever been told by a doctor, nurse or other health professional that they had diabetes.

 Data Source